rizalgowandy/tailscale/docs/k8s/README.md

 ## Instructions
 ### Setup
 1. (Optional) Create the following secret which will automate login.<br>
-   You will need to get an auth key from [Tailscale Admin Console](https://login.tailscale.com/admin/authkeys).<br>
+   You will need to get an [auth key](https://tailscale.com/kb/1085/auth-keys/) from [Tailscale Admin Console](https://login.tailscale.com/admin/authkeys).<br>
-   If you don't provide you the key, you can still use authenticate by using the url in the logs.
+   If you don't provide the key, you can still authenticate using the url in the logs.

    ```yaml
    apiVersion: v1